joagre/bespoke/README.md

 B3S is not meant for the Internet—instead, it lives in your local area as a WiFi Access Point.

-The B3S client Web app will be wrapped into native Android app to make it effortless to sync content in the background just by passing near a B3S server instance.
+The B3S client Web app will be wrapped into native an Android app to make it effortless to sync content in the background just by passing near a B3S server instance.
 You'll also be able to interact with B3S offline, with syncing handled automatically when reconnected.